lucaliebenberg/sql-notes/README.md

 ## Full Join

 A FULL JOIN is like a combination of a LEFT JOIN and a RIGHT JOIN.
 It all rows from both tables, matching rows where possible and filling in with NULLs where there's no match.

+If we had a `FOREIGN KEY` constraint on `NULL`  column in the table, it would not be possible.

+## Multi Join

+We can also join more than two tables at once.
+In fact, this is very common in real-world applications.

+## Normalized Tables

+Relational databases promote the idea of **Normalization**.
+This is a process of organizing data in a way that eliminates redundant data and ensures data is consistent.